andrewbaxter/terrars/readme.md

-Terrars is a tools for building Terraform stacks in Rust.
-This is an alternative to the CDK.
+Terrars is a tool for building Terraform stacks in Rust.
+This is an alternative to the [CDK](https://developer.hashicorp.com/terraform/cdktf).

 **See a working example** in [helloworld](helloworld).